-- 2.1 These terms and conditions accompany and should be read together with your offer of a place on a Course.
-These will be the relevant terms and conditions for the duration of your studies on the Course and it is important that you carefully read and understand them as the University will apply and rely on them during your time as a student at the University.
-Your acceptance of the Offer of a place at the University is also your acceptance of these terms and conditions and represents a legally binding agreement between you and the University.
-These terms and conditions along with the University's policies or procedures to which it refers, the Regulations, the communication of your Offer, the UCAS or direct University communication which confirms acceptance of the Offer, and any Course-Specific Conditions applicable to the Course you choose to study, form the Contract made between you and us (the "Contract").
-You should carefully read these terms and conditions together with the documents comprised within the Contract prior to accepting your Offer to ensure you understand the Contract. - 2.2 These terms and conditions set out your rights and obligations and those of the University.
-These terms and conditions relate solely to the provision of tuition and ancillary services and facilities provided by the University and do not cover student accommodation or any other campus services that have their own separate and/or specific terms and conditions. - 2.3 These terms and conditions do not apply to students who undertake their Course at another institution through a franchise arrangement.
+- 2.1 The offer of a place on a Course is made subject to these terms and conditions.
+These will be the relevant terms and conditions for the duration of Your studies on the Course.
+Your acceptance of the Offer of a place at the University is also your acceptance of these terms and conditions and represents an agreement between you and the University.
+This document and any policies or procedures to which it refers, the Regulations and the communication of your Offer and UCAS communication (or directly from the University) which confirms acceptance of the Offer, and any Course-Specific Conditions applicable to the Course you choose to study, form the Contract made between you and us (the "Contract").
+You should carefully read these terms and conditions together with the documents comprised within the Contract prior to accepting your Offer to ensure you understand the Contract. - 2.2 These terms and conditions (which form part of the Contract) set out your rights and obligations and those of the University.
+It should be noted that these terms and conditions relate solely to the provision of tuition and ancillary services and facilities by the University; they do not cover student accommodation or any other campus services that have their own separate and/or specific terms and conditions. - 2.3 These terms and conditions do not apply to students who undertake their Course at another institution through a franchise arrangement.